mitre-cyber-academy/2016-ectf-insecure-example/README.md

 To test that the full system works you need to provide a "proxy" to redirect traffic from the Widget to the Server.
 [Socat](http://linux.die.net/man/1/socat) is a good tool to do this and can be installed with [Cygwin](https://cygwin.com).
-You may also want to install [netcat](http://nc110.sourceforge.net) for viewing the debug console on the Widget.
+You may also want to install [netcat](http://nc110.sourceforge.net) for viewing the debug console on the Widget.  **Do not forget to install both the Keypad and the Program Headers (with jumpers to enable programming the ATMega) on your CryptoCape.**

 1. Plug the BeagleBone into a host computer using the USB cable.
    Verify that a new virtual ethernet adapter was created on your host computer with IP address